Red Report: WR Oliver Martin questionable vs. MSU; DB Taylor-Britt 'pressing'; Wright's season likely over

-Nebraska head coach Scott Frost hoped he’d have his full arsenal of wide receivers available on Saturday night at No. 20 Michigan State, but it’s unclear if that will happen.
+Nebraska coach Scott Frost hoped he’d have his full arsenal of wide receivers available Saturday night at No. 20 Michigan State, but it’s unclear if that will happen.

-Junior Oliver Martin, though, remained sidelined with an apparent knee injury that has caused him to miss the past three games.
+Junior Oliver Martin remained sidelined with an apparent knee injury that has caused him to miss the past three games.

 “He’s getting really close.
 I had my fingers crossed for this week,” Frost said Thursday.
 “I don’t know if that’s going to happen, but I think he’s close.”